yonikremer/wiki_link_back/README.md

 Notice that testing could be slow because it's running the program many times.

 # Other notes:
-I used type hints but I know some people don't use them, I could adjust my style according the team.
 I used the following standard libraries: unittest, random, typing, re (regular expressions), urllib, concurrent.futures, os I didn't use pytest because it is not a standard library.